squid-cache/squid-cache.github.io/Features/IPv6.rst

 === Squid listens on IPv6 but says 'Access Denied' or similar. ===
 '''Your squid may be configured to only connect out through specific IPv4.'''

 A number of networks are known to need tcp_outgoing_address (or various other *_outgoing_address) in their squid.conf.
 These can force squid to request the website over an IPv4 link when it should be trying an IPv6 link instead.
-There is a little bit of ACL magic possible with tcp_outgoing_address which will get around this problem.
+There is a little bit of ACL magic possible with tcp_outgoing_address which will get around this problem for DIRECT requests.

 {{{
 acl to_ipv6 dst ipv6